lakkaramnaveen/lakkaramnaveen/README.md

 # Hi there, I'm Naveen Kumar Lakkaram 👋

-## I'm a Full Stack Developer + Data Scientist!
+## I'm a Full Stack Developer!
-- 🔭 I’m currently working on ** Golang, Java Full Stack, MERN Stack **!
+- 🔭 I’m currently working on ** Creating a platform for medium-scale businesses **!
 - ⚡ Fun fact: I love to hit the gym, mentor, read books, run marathons, and hill-climbing

 <br />